The Governance Gap

 Part 1 of 4: The Foundational Blog Series on AI Governance in the Built Environment

-Yet, none of these decisions are governed.
+Yet, what’s alarming is that none of these decisions are governed.

 The Scale of the Problem